https://achkarlaw.com/sale-of-a-business-and-obligations-to-employees/

 Selling a Business in Ontario: Obligations to Employees

-When a business is sold, it is usually more than just money that is exchanging hands.
-Depending on the type of sale, the new employer may carry certain obligations to employees during a sale of business in Ontario.
-When two parties, usually the vendor and purchaser, enter into an agreement to sell, the type of sale of the business will determine whether the vendor or purchaser carries the obligations to the business’s employees.
+When a business is sold, it is usually more than just money that is exchanged.
+Depending on the type of sale, the new employer may carry certain obligations to employees during a sale of a business in Ontario.
+When two parties, usually the vendor and purchaser, agree to sell, the type of sale of the business will determine whether the vendor or purchaser carries the obligations to the business’s employees.

 This article goes over where obligations to employees lie during the purchase of a business, and what steps should typically be taken.